 For 2021, Part A has a $1,408 annual deductible.
 Your first 60 days of a hospital stay have no co-insurance charge.
 Then days 61-90 of your stay will cost $352 a day.
 A stay of 91 days or more comes in at $704 co-insurance per day.
 It is also important to note that only semi-private rooms are available under Part A coverage.
 Part B has a $198 annual deductible and 20% co-insurance on most doctor’s services.

 These costs do not include any prescription drug coverage.
 To help fill in coverage gaps there are private companies that offer Medicare Advantage Plans and Medicare Supplement Plans.

-While Original Medicare covers a percentage of hospital stays and doctor’s services, there are many expensive services that it does not cover.
+Parts A and B cover a percentage of the fees for hospital stays and doctor’s services.
+But there are many expensive services Original Medicare does not cover.

 Here are a few examples:

 - Dental Care

 - Eye Exams